apache/cordova-docs/docs/en/edge/cordova/plugins/pluginapis.md

 Cordova ships with a minimal set of APIs, and projects add what extra APIs they require through plugins.

-You can search through all existing plugins using the [Plugin Registry](http://plugins.cordova.io/).
+You can search through all existing plugins (including third-party plugins) using the [Plugin Registry](http://plugins.cordova.io/).

-The traditional set of Cordova plugins are as follows:
+The traditional set of core Cordova plugins are as follows:

 - [Battery Status](https://github.com/apache/cordova-plugin-battery-status/blob/master/doc/index.md)
 > Monitor the status of the device's battery.